mridul037/mridul037/README.md

 **Quote of the hour:**

-An infinite number of monkeys typing into GNU Emacs would never make a good program.
+If I had followed my heart instead of advice, dBASE would be much closer to perfection today.

-~ Linus Torvalds
+~ Wayne Ratliff
 <pre>

 </pre>